statsig-io/docs/docs/guides/featureflags-or-experiments.md

 title: When to use Feature Flags vs. Experiments?
 ---

+With Statsig, you can create control and test groups and compare them using A/B testing via either **feature gates** or **experiments**.
+This guide helps clarify when to use a feature gate versus an experiment, depending on your needs.

 :::note

-Usually referred to online as _feature flags_, the Statsig UI and SDKs call them _feature gates_.
+In Statsig, _feature flags_ are referred to as **feature gates** in the UI and SDKs.
 :::

-With Statsig, you can create control and test groups, and compare these groups as an A/B test using either a feature flag (gate) or an experiment.
-If you're wondering when to use a feature flag vs. an experiment, this guide is for you.
+---

-## What do you need?
+## What Do You Need?

-In short,
- - Want to measure the impact of a feature (and roll it out gradually)?
-Use a **Feature Gate**.
+- **Feature Gate**: Use this if you want to measure the impact of a feature or/and roll it out gradually.
- - Want to test your hypotheses between product variants?
-Create an **Experiment**.
+- **Experiment**: Use this when you want to test hypotheses between multiple product variants.

-## What to expect?
-As you design your A/B test, here are three further details to consider:
+---

+## Key Differences

+Here are a few important considerations when deciding between a feature gate or an experiment for your A/B test:

+1. **Number of Variants**:
- - A Feature Gate can offer only two variants (feature on vs. feature off); an Experiment can offer multiple variants
+   - **Feature Gate**: Provides only two variants (feature on vs. feature off).
+   - **Experiment**: Can handle multiple variants for more complex A/B testing.
-      - NOTE that when you look at your Feature Gate exposures you'll see your exposures divided up into three groups- "Pass", "Fail", and "Fail- not in analysis".
-While all units will be bucketed into either Pass/ Fail, for the purposes of metric lifts analysis, we compare a matching % of your Fail group against your Pass group and do not use the remainder of the Fail group for analysis.
-You can read more about this "balanced gates" methodology [here](/feature-flags/view-exposures#gate-exposures).
+   - **Important Note**: When viewing feature gate exposures, you'll see three groups: "Pass," "Fail," and "Fail-Not in Analysis."
+While all users are bucketed into "Pass" or "Fail," only a balanced portion of the "Fail" group is used for metric analysis.
+You can read more about this in our [balanced gates methodology](/feature-flags/view-exposures#gate-exposures).

+2. **Exposure Results**:
- - A Feature Gate exposure check returns a boolean (true/false) to assign the user to either the control or test group; an Experiment exposure check returns a JSON config to help you configure your app experience based on the group that the user is assigned to
+   - **Feature Gate**: Returns a boolean (`true` or `false`) to assign users to the control (off) or test (on) group.
+   - **Experiment**: Returns a JSON config that helps configure your app experience for the user's assigned group.

+3. **Ramping Up**:
+   - **Feature Gate**: Increase the **Pass%** to gradually roll out a feature to more users.
+You can go up to 99% vs 1% with feature gates.
+   - **Experiment**: Increase the **Allocation%** to add more users to your test.
+Experiments are limited to a maximum 50/50 split.
- - To ramp up, you will increase the Pass% in a Feature Gate, and increase the Allocation% in an Experiment.
-In both cases, users in each group will continue to receive their first assigned experience i.e. ramping up Pass% or Allocation% does not resalt (or reshuffle) users.
+   - In both cases, once users are assigned to a group, they continue to receive the same experience, meaning ramping up **Pass%** or **Allocation%** will not reshuffle users (i.e., no **resalt** occurs).

 ![image](https://user-images.githubusercontent.com/1315028/158034863-71cc65ea-8833-47e8-a277-89119f7a00ab.png)

+---

 ## Other Considerations

-### Using Experiments
+### When to Use Experiments

-Statsig's Experiments offer more capabilities than Feature Gates for advanced experiment designs.
-For example, with Experiments you can:
+Statsig's **Experiments** offer advanced capabilities beyond feature gates.
+Some key features include:
-1. Analyze variants using stable IDs for situations when users have not yet signed-up (or signed-in), or using custom IDs to analyze user groups, pages, sessions, workspaces, cities, and so on
+1. **Analyzing Variants Using Stable IDs**: This is useful for testing when users are not yet signed up or signed in.
+You can also use custom IDs to analyze user groups, sessions, workspaces, or even geographical data like cities.
-2. Run multiple isolated experiments concurrently
+2. **Running Multiple Isolated Experiments**: You can run multiple experiments concurrently without interference, ensuring reliable data for each.

-### Using Feature Gates
+### When to Use Feature Gates

-While Feature Gates are independently useful to measure impact during feature roll outs, you can also use a Feature Gate with [targeting rules](/feature-flags/conditions) as a **targeting gate** within an Experiment.
-In this case, the targeting gate serves to constrain the target audience of your experiment.
-The Allocation% of the Experiment selects a share of this eligible target audience for participation in the experiment.
-The Split% of the Experiment further splits these participating users into different test groups.
+Feature gates are great for measuring the impact of a feature during gradual rollouts, but they can also serve as **targeting gates** within experiments.
+Here’s how they work in that context:
+- **Targeting Gate**: Constrains the audience for the experiment based on specific targeting rules.
+- **Experiment Allocation%**: Determines the share of the target audience that will participate in the experiment.
+- **Experiment Split%**: Splits the participating users into various test groups.

-Once you _make a decision_ for the Experiment and ship a variant, Statsig lifts the targeting gate constraint and delivers the "winning" variant to all users.
+Once a decision is made on which variant to ship, Statsig will lift the targeting gate and deliver the "winning" variant to all users.

+---

+### Final Thoughts
+If you're focusing on **gradual feature rollouts**, start with a **Feature Gate**.
+If you need to **test multiple product variants** and analyze performance, go with an **Experiment**.
+Keep in mind that you can use both in combination to control target audiences and run more complex, segmented tests.

+---